Hozenyth/Hozenyth/README.md

 ## About me:

-- 🔭 Today I'm working as full stack developer.
+- 🔭 I’m currently working as a full stack developer.
-- 🌱 I’m currently learning Flutterflow and advanced topics about ASP.NET CORE / C#.
+- 🌱 I’m diving deeper into Flutterflow and exploring advanced topics in ASP.NET CORE and C#.

   <br>